ben-alrdy/alrdy-animate/README.md

 - `swing-fwd`: Swings the element forward around the X axis anchored to the top.
 - `swing-bwd`: Swings the element backward around the X axis anchored to the top.

-## Text Animations

-AlrdyAnimate includes a variety of text animations (via `aa-animate`) that need to be paired with `aa-split` to work.
-There are 3 split types: `lines`, `words`, `chars` or `lines&words` (i.e. both lines and words will be animated simultaneously).
-Each can be optionally paired with `clip` to create a clipping effect during the animation, e.g. `aa-split="words.clip"`.

-You can also use `aa-scroll` to make the animation scroll-driven.
-There are two options: `aa-scroll="snap"` and `aa-scroll="smooth"`.

-### Available Text Animations

-- `text-slide-up`: Slides the text up from the bottom.
-- `text-slide-down`: Slides the text down from the top.
-- `text-tilt-up`: Slides and rotates the text up from the bottom.
-- `text-tilt-down`: Slides and rotates the text down from the top.
-- `text-rotate-soft`: Rotates the text softly around the X axis.
-Best works with `aa-split="lines"` or `aa-split="lines.clip"`.
-- `text-fade`: Fades the text in, starts with 30% opacity.
-- `text-appear`: Fades the text in, starts with 0% opacity.

-## Sticky Nav

-You can use the `aa-nav="sticky"` attribute to create a sticky navigation bar that slides out of view when the user scrolls down and slides back in when the user scrolls up.
-It's easing defaults to `back.inOut` and the duration defaults to `0.4s`.
-You can overwrite both by adding `aa-easing` and `aa-duration` to the nav element.

 ## Setting attributes via JavaScript